2018 United States Senate election in Nevada

 The 2018 United States Senate election in Nevada took place November 6, 2018, to elect one of two U.S. senators from Nevada.
-Democratic nominee Jacky Rosen defeated Republican incumbent Dean Heller.
+Incumbent Republican senator Dean Heller lost re-election to a second full term, being defeated by Democratic nominee Jacky Rosen.

 Heller had considered a bid for Nevada governor but instead announced he would run for reelection to a second full term.
-He was the only incumbent Republican senator running in a state that Hillary Clinton won in 2016.
-Rosen's victory marked the first time that Nevada has been represented by two women in the United States Senate, and the first time a Democrat had won the Class 1 Senate seat in Nevada since 1994 (as well as the first time both Senate seats were held by Democrats since 2001).
-Heller was the only Republican incumbent to lose a Senate seat in 2018.
+This was the only Republican-held U.S. Senate seat up for election in 2018 in a state Hillary Clinton won in the 2016 presidential election, and one of two Democratic flips in the 2018 U.S. Senate elections.
+Rosen's victory marked the first time that Nevada had been represented by two women in the United States Senate, and the first time a Democrat had won the Class 1 Senate seat in Nevada since 1994 (as well as the first time both Senate seats were held by Democrats since 2001).
+Heller was the only Republican incumbent to lose a Senate seat in 2018; he later unsuccessfully ran in the 2022 Republican primary for governor of Nevada.

 The candidate filing deadline was March 16, 2018, and the primary election was held on June 12.